hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="sshwritecredentials"></a>
 # **SSHWriteCredentials**
-> void SSHWriteCredentials (string role, SSHWriteCredentialsRequest sSHWriteCredentialsRequest, string sshMountPath = null)
+> void SSHWriteCredentials (SSHWriteCredentialsRequest sSHWriteCredentialsRequest, string role, string sshMountPath = "ssh", TimeSpan? wrapTTL = null)

 Creates a credential for establishing SSH connection with the remote host.